rcya1/rcya1.github.io/_pages/about.md

 ---
+permalink: /about/
-title: About Me
+title: "About Me"
-icon: fas fa-info
-order: 1
 ---

 Hi, I'm Ryan!
-I'm currently a senior at Union County Magnet High School in Scotch Plains, NJ.

 This fall, I'm going to be attending the Massachusetts Institute of Technology, where I'm planning on studying Course 6-3 (Computer Science and Engineering).
+I attended Union County Magnet High School from 2017-2021.

 Besides computer science, I'm also interested in math, playing video games, solving Rubik's cubes, and much more!